resurfaceio/azure-eh/README.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fresurfaceio%2Fiac-templates%2Fmaster%2Fazure%2Fazuredeployresources.json)

-This uses [a custom template](https://github.com/resurfaceio/iac-templates/blob/master/azure/azuredeployresources.json) to creates and deploys an [Event Hubs instance](https://github.com/resurfaceio/iac-templates/blob/master/azure/event-hub.json), a [Storage Account](https://github.com/resurfaceio/iac-templates/blob/master/azure/storageaccount.json) for checkpointing, and adds a [Logger and Policy](https://github.com/resurfaceio/iac-templates/blob/master/azure/logger-and-policy.json) to your existing APIM instance.
+This uses [a custom template](https://github.com/resurfaceio/iac-templates/blob/master/azure/azuredeployresources.json) to create and deploy an [Event Hubs instance](https://github.com/resurfaceio/iac-templates/blob/master/azure/event-hub.json), a [Storage Account](https://github.com/resurfaceio/iac-templates/blob/master/azure/storageaccount.json), and adds a [Logger and Policy](https://github.com/resurfaceio/iac-templates/blob/master/azure/logger-and-policy.json) to your existing APIM instance.

 ### Manual setup

-If you still would like to configure everything yourself using the Azure console instead, just follow Resurface's [Capturing from APIM get-started guide](https://resurface.io/azure-get-started#manual-setup), where the entire process is documented in a step-by-step manner.
+If you would like to configure everything yourself using the Azure console instead, just follow Resurface's [Capturing from APIM get-started guide](https://resurface.io/azure-get-started#manual-setup), where the entire process is documented in a step-by-step manner.

 <a name="logging_from_azure_event_hubs"/>